 General anesthesia is more likely to cause adverse systemic effects than local or ocular complications.
 Ocular problems that do occur are usually not serious and include corneal abrasion, chemical keratitis, hemorrhagic retinopathy, and retinal ischemia (rare).

-The incidence of corneal abrasion from general anesthesia is as high as 44%.
-Simple precautions, such as instilling a bland ointment or taping the lids of the nonoperative eye closed, may prevent surface trauma produced by the surgical drape, anesthetic mask, or exposure.
+The incidence of corneal abrasion due to general anesthesia is as high as 44%.
+Simple precautions, such as instilling a bland ointment or taping both pairs of eyelids closed in the case of nonocular surgery and the lids of the nonoperative eye in the case of ocular surgery, may prevent surface trauma produced by the surgical drape, anesthetic mask, or exposure.
 Decreased tear production under general anesthesia, proptosis, and a poor Bell phenomenon may worsen corneal exposure, requiring eyelid suturing in some susceptible patients.

 Argon laser trabeculoplasty